 Existing law authorizes a court to grant pretrial diversion to a defendant suffering from a mental disorder, on an accusatory pleading alleging the commission of a misdemeanor or felony offense, in order to allow the defendant to undergo mental health treatment.
 Existing law provides that a defendant is eligible for diversion if they have been diagnosed with certain mental disorders and the court finds that the mental disorder was a significant factor in the commission of the charged offense, unless there is clear and convincing evidence that the disorder was not a motivating, causal, or contributing factor to the defendant's involvement in the alleged offense.
 Existing law prohibits defendants charged with specified offenses, including murder, from being placed in this diversion program.

-This bill would, if the defendant has been diagnosed with a mental disorder within 5 years prior to the current offense, as specified, require the court to find that the defendant's mental disorder was a significant factor in the commission of the offense, unless there is clear and convincing evidence that it was not a motivating, causal, or contributing factor to the defendant's involvement in the alleged offense.
+This bill would, if the defendant has been diagnosed with a mental disorder within 5 years of the current offense, as specified, require the court to find that the defendant's mental disorder was a significant factor in the commission of the offense, unless there is a preponderance of evidence that it was not a motivating, causal, or contributing factor to the defendant's involvement in the alleged offense.

 Existing law makes a defendant eligible for this diversion program if, among other criteria, the defendant will not pose an unreasonable risk of danger to public safety if treated in the community, as specified.